kristinaabramoff/Crowdfunding_ETL/README.md

 ## Programming Technique

 We have been used Pair Programming, in this case, group programming where 5 of us work together at one workstation.
-On team member, called the "driver", writes and execute the code while the others, known as the "observers" or "navigators," reviews each line of code as it is written, give feedback or recommendations as well as advice on debugging.
+One team member, called the "driver", writes and execute the code while the others, known as the "observers" or "navigators," reviews each line of code as it is written, give feedback or recommendations as well as advice on debugging.
 We have switched roles frequently among us in order to balance the coding time between all members.

 This collaborative approach has several benefits: